 8. 2009: Roy Halladay was the player everyone assumed would be traded, but he stayed put with the Blue Jays.
 It was seemingly every other star in the game who was shipped out.
 Victor Martinez went to Boston.
 Rolen was dealt to Cincinnati.
 Jarrod Washburn went to Detroit.
 Jake Peavy was traded to the White Sox.
 And the biggest one of all was Lee going to Philadelphia, angering Yankees fans who desperately wanted him.
 Halladay would join him there soon, but, alas, the only title the Phillies team from this era would win had already happened a year earlier.

-9. 2017: Last year's Trade Deadline was awfully unappreciated, and we'd probably talk about it forever if Yu Darvish had been better in the World Series.
+9. 2017: This Trade Deadline was awfully unappreciated, and we'd probably talk about it forever if Yu Darvish had been better in the World Series.
 Darvish was the biggest name on Deadline day, going to Los Angeles as the Dodgers made it clear nothing less than the World Series would be acceptable.
 But other big trades included J.D.
 Martinez going to the D-backs (where he turned into a monster), Sonny Gray going to the Yankees and Jose Quintana heading from the South Side of Chicago to the North Side.

 10. 2000: Just one massive deal here: Curt Schilling, who spent nine years with the Phillies -- even though Philadelphia absolutely is not the city you think of when you think of Curt Schilling -- heading to Arizona for four players, the best of which might have been Travis Lee.
 This would of course lead to the dominant Johnson-Schilling one-two punch that almost singlehandedly win a World Series a year later.
 Though the Cardinals will never forget their trade for Will Clark, who would hit .345/.426/.655 for the team, lead them to the playoffs and then retire.